anlqt89/Custom-Find-Command-on-Linux/README.md

 		findf ./testdir/dir3 -n test7 -a rm: delete the file test 7 at ./testdir/dir3
 		findf ./testdir -n dir3 -a mv ./testdir/dir5/dir6: move dir3 to dir 6

-## Note: An update will be implemented to easier for testing
+#### * * Note: An makefile needs to be update for more convinent and misunderstanding.
+There are somebugs and bad smell code.